FloSports: Launch

 FloSports was founded in 2006 by Martin Floreani, Mark Floreani (collegiate athletes) and Madhu Venkatesan based in Austin, Texas.
-Martin designed the website’s prototype with the aim of covering collegiate sports with the same detail that ESPN gives to the NFL and NBA.
-The brothers raised U.S. $10,000 in seed money from friends and family and started covering wrestling and track events.
-Co-founder Mark captured the service’s first original broadcast, Ryan Hall’s U.S half-marathon record, from the back of a pickup truck using a handheld camera.
+Martin designed the website's prototype with the aim of covering collegiate sports with the same detail that ESPN gives to the NFL and NBA.
+The brothers raised U.S. $10,000 in seed money from John Rainbolt and started covering wrestling and track events.
+Co-founder Mark captured the service's first original broadcast, Ryan Hall's U.S half-marathon record, from the back of a pickup truck using a handheld camera.
 Lo-fi footage, engine noise digital interference and fog impacted the quality of the broadcast.
-However, having the only footage of Hall’s record-breaking run caused a surge in the website’s popularity.
+However, having the only footage of Hall's record-breaking run caused a surge in the website's popularity.
 By 2017 the company had 256 employees and 25 Web video channels.
 They changed their business model to a subscription-based service in 2012 and doubled their revenue over the following two years.